mesosphere-backup/dcos-debugging/1.10/README.md

     Changing root to /var/lib/mesos/slave/provisioner/containers/3f0846e3-9c40-430f-82a6-b217de90ae15/backends/overlay/rootfses/996094c4-9a28-47d7-9678-ccd3c2458bd1
     ```

-    Unfortunatly, still nothing helpful...
+    Unfortunately, still nothing helpful...

 6. Exec into task

-    Next, let us interactivly debug the task by launching a shell into the container environment:
+    Next, let us interactively debug the task by launching a shell into the container environment:
     Note, `dcos task exec currently only works with UCR containers.
 If you are using the docker runtime,
     you will need too ssh to that node where the task is running and then use `docker exec`.